jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update the test to make the values on the right to match the expected values and I am green again with passing tests
+change the test to make the values on the right to match the expected values and I am green again with passing tests

 .. code-block:: python